Jaguars’ Minshew magic is real

 Minshew Mania is no joke.

-“I think his ball placement is consistently precise.
-He has enough movement (in the pocket) to make that a factor but at his core he’s a pocket player.
-I like what I see of him.
+“I like what I see of him.
 In some ways I think he fits what they want to do better than Nick Foles does.”

 A different dimension

-The Jaguars, at their core, want to be a team that is led by their defense, and the offense runs through running back Leonard Fournette.
-Many of their offensive concepts, which are well designed by offensive coordinator John DeFilippo, start with the run, and the pass is built off that running attack through play-action and throwing on the move.
+The Jaguars, at their core, want to be a team that is led by their defense.
+The offense runs through running back Leonard Fournette.
+Many of their offensive concepts, which are well designed by offensive coordinator John DeFilippo, start with the run.
+The pass is built off that running attack through play-action and throwing on the move.

 This is one of the areas where Minshew will make it difficult to send him back to the bench.
-Minshew has an astounding 81 percent completion rate and 12.5 yards per attempt off play-action (first in the league), and his 150.5 passer rating on those passes trails only Russell Wilson.
+Minshew has an astounding 81 percent completion rate and 12.5 yards per attempt off play-action (first in the league).
+His 150.5 passer rating on those passes trails only Russell Wilson.

 The part of Minshew’s game that has stood out the most, however, has been his accuracy — he ranks fifth in the league behind Wilson, Tom Brady, Patrick Mahomes and Deshaun Watson with a 119.4 passer rating on deep passes, according to ProFootballFocus.com.

 In Sunday’s game against the Panthers — who are fourth in the league in pass defense, according to the advanced analytics at FootballOutsiders.com — Minshew excelled even in incompletions.
-He had a 3rd-and-10 play with 10:58 left in the second quarter.
-The pass to DJ Chark was incomplete because the defender shoved him out of bounds, but it’s the way Minshew threw it that was impressive.
+On a 3rd-and-10 play with 10:58 left in the second quarter, his pass to DJ Chark was incomplete because the defender shoved him out of bounds.
+But it’s the way Minshew threw it that was impressive.

 The Panthers were playing zone and roaming the first-down marker.
 While Minshew might have had a better option passing to the right slot receiver, he made a strong and highly accurate throw from the right hashmark to the perfect spot high and along the left sideline that gave only Chark a chance to make a play.
 Chark couldn’t quite get the feet down while being hit.